-Individuals who are eligible for an ABLE account must be one of the following:
+Individuals must be one of the following:

 - Certified as being blind or having an impairment that meets the government’s criteria and that the blindness or impairment occurred before age 26.

 A beneficiary can open his or her own ABLE account, or a person with signature authority can establish and administer the account if the beneficiary is incapable.
 The person with signature authority must be a parent, legal guardian, or someone acting under power of attorney.
-An individual can only have one ABLE account, and the beneficiary is always considered the owner of the account – no matter who manages it.
+An individual can only have one ABLE account, and the beneficiary is always considered the owner of the account—no matter who manages it.